MEET OUR TEAM

 Yoga TeacherStacy is a lover of all things fitness and wellness.
 Stacy started practicing yoga in her teens but it wasn’t until she stumbled into an Ashtanga class that she became a dedicated student.
 At first the physical asanas is what drew her to her mat, but now it’s the lessons that she can take with her off the mat that have become most valuable.
 Never afraid to fall on her face, Stacy encourages people to try new things and move outside their comfort zone.
 Stacy’s classes are fun, challenging, and draws from the many styles of yoga from all the amazing instructors she’s practiced with in Toronto and around the world.
 When Stacy isn’t on her mat she’s chasing her young daughter or making all-natural products with her extensive essential oil collection!

 Sujena has a BA Hons degree in Kinesiology and Health Science as well as a couple of years of experience in personal training.
 She completed her 250-hour yoga teacher training at The Yoga Sanctuary, specializing in Ashtanga, Hatha and Vinyasa styles of yoga.
-Her classes combine creative sequencing and attention to alignment, while honouring unique individual anatomies to offer a challenging yet accessible and holistic practice that builds strength, increases range of motion, and reduces limitations within the body and mind.
-With a strong focus on connecting the breath with movement, her classes aim to develop a stronger awareness of our bodies and increase mindfulness in our everyday lives.
-She brings energy, passion and a sense of playfulness to the mat, striving to create safe, inclusive and sacred spaces for movement and self-discovery.
+Her goal is to create more inclusive and accessible spaces for healing through movement and empower individuals to honour and accept their individuality and journey both on and off the mat.

-Trisha discovered her practice during a slump of depression and anxiety.
-Yoga has been a therapeutic tool guiding her on a path to develop self-awareness , which has lead her to find love and gain confidence in herself.
-She see’s the practice as a healing modality uniting the mind, body and soul.
+Trisha is a queer, petite, introverted black woman.
+Living with anxiety yoga has been a therapeutic tool guiding her on a path to develop self-awareness, which has lead her to find love, build resilience and gain confidence in herself.

-Trisha’s classes move at a slower pace where she guides you through a skillful blend of breathing techniques, gentle movement and meditation; at the end of your practice you’ll be feeling connected to oneself, rejuvenated and blissful.
+Trisha’s classes move at a slower pace where she guides you through a skillful blend of gentle movement, breath and meditation.
+At the end of your practice you’ll be feeling connected to oneself, rejuvenated and light.